Dalheim

 Dalheim (/de/; Duelem) is a commune and town in south-eastern Luxembourg.
 It is part of the canton of Remich, which is part of the district of Grevenmacher.

-As of 2024, the town of Dalheim, which lies in the centre of the commune, has a population of 1,611.
+As of 2025, the town of Dalheim, which lies in the centre of the commune, has a population of 1,565.
 Other towns within the commune include Filsdorf and Welfrange.

 Church

-Decapitated statue of St Paul at Dalheim.
-The head was placed outside the presbytery door for the priest to find.

 The church in Dalheim, built in 1743, is a Catholic church dedicated to Saints Peter and Paul.
 It is situated on the "Péiteschbierg" high above the village center.
 It is particularly distinguished by its unique frescoes from the second half of the 18th century (painted by the Luxembourgish artist Johann Georg Weiser) and statues of the two patron saints situated outside the church.
 However, in 2017, the statue of St Paul was decapitated and the head placed outside the front door of the presbytery.
 There has been press speculation that this incident occurred in order to intimidate the resident priest, Fr Jean-Marie Belanga.
 Both statues were removed shortly after the incident by the local administration for repairs.
 Fr Belanga, who had previously been stopped from preaching by the Archdiocese due to complaints about the conservative and Catholic nature of his homilies, was also subsequently removed from his position as parish priest in the village and told to leave Luxembourg.
 Fr Belanga was the first priest of African origin to serve as the parish priest of Dalheim.